joecrosby/joe_game/README.md

 Aim is to write it all in plain JavaScript. styling using SCSS

-more products and features will be added soon.
+More products and features will be added soon.
 In the meantime, feel free to grab a fork and dig in.
 Any contributions welcome.